 Fun Facts and Final Thoughts

-After over a decade-long love affair with Mandarin Oriental Hotels, I just learned that each property has its own fan design (often seen on books, in-room stationary and other literature).
+After over a decade-long love affair with Mandarin Oriental Hotels, I just learned that each property has its own fan design (often seen on books, in-room stationery, and other literature).
 Vivienne Tam, one of my favorite designers, created the signature fan for Mandarin Oriental, New York.

 Did anything go wrong?
 No. The only thing I could think of is that we didn’t get a call when our room was ready.
 We had dropped our bags early and headed off to sightsee.
 It didn’t matter because it was ready as promised and earlier than normal check-in when we returned.
 There isn’t in-room coffee, but they did have it in front of the Lobby Lounge early in the morning.
 I’m not sure we’ve ever had in-room coffee in a New York City luxury hotel, now that I’m thinking about it.